docQodly/docs/docs/language/basics/lang-parameters.md

 :::note

 You can also call a method or function with more parameters than declared.
-They will be available within the called code through the [${N} syntax](#parameter-indirection-n).
+They will be available within the called code through the [$\{N\} syntax](#parameter-indirection-n).

 :::